Evolving and interacting dark energy: photometric and spectroscopic synergy with DES Y3 and DESI DR2: Model

 where a prime denotes a scale factor derivative, $\delta$ and $\theta=\frac{\nabla\cdot \mathbf{v}}{a H}$ are the linear total density and velocity divergence perturbations, and $\Phi$ is the Newtonian gravitational potential.
 DS introduces an additional term into the Euler equation that controls a frictional force that slows or enhances the evolution of perturbations in LSS depending on the sign of $w$

-where $\xi$ is a strictly positive parameter that governs the interaction strength in units of [bn/GeV].
+where $\xi$ is a strictly positive parameter, \refr{defined as the CDM-dark energy scattering cross section per dark matter particle mass~\citep{Baldi:2014ica}}.
+It governs the interaction strength and has units of [bn/GeV].
 The \lcdm{}-limit is given by $\xi=0$ and $w_0=-1$, $w_a=0$.
 In the linearised growth \autoref{eq:Perturb2} we evolve dark matter and baryons (total matter) as a single species for simplicity.
 In reality, interaction with dark energy affects dark matter but not baryons in the DS scenario.
 To take this non-universality of coupling into account, we actually suppress the interaction parameter $\xi$ by the dark matter fraction of the total matter, $f_c = \rho_{\rm c}/\rho_{\rm m}$ following~\citet{Carrilho:2021otr}:

 We have verified that the linear growth agrees with the modified version of \texttt{CLASS}~(\href{https://github.com/PedroCarrilho/class_public/tree/IDE_DS}{\faicon{github}}) within 1-2\% for values of DS parameters within our prior range.